Minor in China Studies

 - at least 6 credits in Humanities courses and 6 credits in Social Science courses;

-- no more than 9 credits of Common Core/Designated GE courses offered by the School of Humanities and Social Science taken to fulfill the General Education Requirements may count toward the China Studies Minor Program;
+- no more than 9 credits of Common Core courses offered by the School of Humanities and Social Science taken to fulfill the Common Core Requirements may count toward the China Studies Minor Program;

 - courses used to fulfill the requirements of other minor programs offered by the School of Humanities and Social Science cannot be used to count toward the China Studies Minor Program.

-For credit transfer, students can transfer a maximum total of 6 credits to the minor program.
-Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above taken in 2011-12 and after, or at 100-level or above take prior to 2011-12 at HKUST.
+For credit transfer, a maximum total of 6 credits completed successfully outside HKUST can be transferred to the Minor Program.
+Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above at HKUST.

 To graduate with a minor in China Studies, the students must have enrolled in the minor program and completed all of its requirements, as well as all the requirements of their major program of study; and have attained an average grade point of at least 1.5 (C-) in courses taken in the minor program.